 SB 394: Statewide Container Recycling Refund Program

 Establishes a fully refundable 5-cent container deposit on beverage containers sold in Maryland.
-The bill also establishes redemption centers across the State.
-The deposit funds a Container Recycling Incentive Fund that implements the program and provides funding for State and local recycling centers, recycling education, and environmental programs.
-If passed, the bill has the potential to increase Maryland's recycling rate of beverage containers from 22 to 76 percent.
+The bill also establishes redemption centers across the state.
+The deposit funds a Container Recycling Incentive Fund that implements the program and provides funding for state and local recycling centers, recycling education and environmental programs.
+If passed, the bill has the potential to increase Maryland's recycling rate of beverage containers from 22 percent to 76 percent.
 National Aquarium supports the bill.
 National Aquarium submitted written testimony in support

 of the bill.